strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 This declaration assumes that the Kafka cluster deployed by the Strimzi Cluster Operator is named `my-cluster` otherwise you have to change the `bootstrapServers` accordingly.
 All the configuration parameters for the consumer and producer part of the bridge are the default ones defined by the Apache Kafka documentation.

-Just run the following command in order to apply this custom resource and allowing the Strimzi Cluster Operator to deploy the HTTP bridge for you.
+Just run the following command in order to apply this custom resource allowing the Strimzi Cluster Operator to deploy the HTTP bridge for you.

 ```shell
 kubectl apply -f examples/kafka-bridge/kafka-bridge.yaml